pyeventsourcing/eventsourcing/docs/topics/examples/bank-accounts.rst

 Bank accounts example
 =====================

-This example demonstrates an event-sourced application object, and an event-sourced aggregate that uses the declarative syntax.
+This example demonstrates a straightforward event-sourced application, which has an event-sourced aggregate that uses the :ref:`declarative syntax <Declarative syntax>`.

 Test case
 ---------

-To keep things simple, we can define a test case using Python's ``unittest`` module.
+A test case is defined using the ``unittest`` module in the Python Standard Library.

 .. code:: python